PixarAnimationStudios/ruby-jss/README.md

 # etc..
 ```

-Then use the #save method to create it in the JSS.
-The #create method is the same
+Then use the #save method to send the data to the API, creating it in Jamf Pro.

 ```ruby
 new_pkg.save # returns 453, the id number of the object just created